bkimminich/it-security-lecture/slides/01-04-network_security.md

 * **Learning Mode**: The WAF learns from good traffic (e.g. by whitelisted IPs) what the normal use cases and input are.

 :bulb: _Learning Mode might lead to false positives on new application releases when the WAF did not learn any traffic for new functionality._

+---

+# Exercise 4.5 (:house:)

+1. Find out if your university uses a Web Application Firewall
+2. Find out which product/vendor is being used
+3. Find out the number of web applications in your university
+	* in total
+	* accessible from public Internet (i.e. without VPN)
+	* protected by a WAF
+4. Repeat steps 1-3 for the company you work at (if applicable)

+<small>_:soon: Web Application Security will make up most of the next semester's curriculum!_</small>